Excise Academy and Research Centre

 State Excise Academy & Research Centre (SEARC) is situated in Poothole in Thrissur city, Kerala, India.
-The academy trains the entire staff of Kerala Excise department, and gives a centralized training for Kerala State Excise personals.
+The academy trains the entire staff of the Kerala Excise Department, and provides centralized training for Kerala State Excise personnel.
 It also runs basic training and in-service courses for various ranks.
-Earlier, the excise staff used to train at the Kerala Police Academy at Ramavarmapuram.
+Earlier, the excise staff used to train at the Kerala Police Academy in Ramavarmapuram.